Fluffernuttersandwich/Smorgasbord/README.md

 I post smaller updates regularly, and advertise this on my channel over at Guppy's Discord.

 You update Smorgasbord just like you downloaded everything the first time.

+Close the MO2 Application, open the Wabbajack Application, download Smorgasbord again just like you did the first time.

 The difference is, it will only download new/updated mods.